 While this study was not conducted in humans, the research further supports other evidence that there are linkages between a healthy gut and a healthy central nervous system.

-Experts recommend taking a probiotic with between 1 and 15 billion CFUs every day to support gut health.
+Experts recommend taking a probiotic with between 1 billion and 15 billion CFUs every day to support gut health.

 Certain scents can have powerful effects on our minds and bodies.
 The practice of aromatherapy employs the healing powers of scents from essential oils to enhance well-being.